To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 My number one tip for this Scotland Travel Guide….I’ll say it once, I’ll say it 100 times – when you are packing for Scotland PACK IN LAYERS.
 It is crucial to your imminent survival.
 Get my Scotland Packing List to help you out!

-Tipping in Scotland is not the same at it is in the US.
+Tipping in Scotland is not the same as it is in the US.
 Usually just rounding up to the nearest whole number or nearest 5 is totally acceptable.

-Scotland and the rest of the UK use a wall type G. This means you will need an adapter if travelling from anywhere not in the UK or Ireland.
+Scotland and the rest of the UK use a wall type G. This means you will need an adapter if traveling from anywhere not in the UK or Ireland.

 HERE is one of my favorite universal power adapters.